Paulkelvin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Task9: Write a program that prints all possible combinations of single-digit numbers.
 - Task10: a program that prints all possible different combinations of two digits.
 - Task11: a program that prints all possible different combinations of three digits.
+-Task12: a program that prints all possible combinations of two two-digit numbers.